Markoudstaal/node-red-contrib-discord-advanced/README.md

 * Edit messages in a channel.
 * Delete messages in a channel.
 * Listen for reactions on a message.
+* Listen for interactions on a message button or select menu.
+* Listen for interactions on commands.
 * Get permissions of a specific user.
 * Allow full control over the BOT by access to the DiscordJS client.